rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 Here's what we get from doing that.

+Radius 1 & 2:

 ![Little doggy woggy]({{ site.url }}/img/angle1.png)
 ![Little doggy woggy]({{ site.url }}/img/angle2.png)

+Radius 3 & 5:

 ![Little doggy woggy]({{ site.url }}/img/angle3.png)
 ![Little doggy woggy]({{ site.url }}/img/angle5.png)

+Maximum radius (sampling only the points that are farthest away) & random radius (weighted to a power curve so lower values appear much more frequently)

 ![Little doggy woggy]({{ site.url }}/img/anglemax.png)

+Kind of neat!
+As it turns out, in our square grid of nails changing the sampling radius changes the

 ### Increasing line connectivity